blackberry/saturnring/README.md

     ##################################################
     ```
 Then run the storage-provisioner.sh script
     ```
     sudo ./storage-provisioner.sh
     ```
 An iSCSI session from the iscsiclient to an iscsi server will be created.
 A block device will be inserted in the client VM's /dev directory. dmesg should show the initialization details, including the name of the new block device.
 More information about the iscsi Session is available on the client via the command
     ```
     iscsiadm -m session -P3
     ```

-22. Any filesystem can be created on the device.
+21. A filesystem can now be created on the device.
+Note that SCST is configured to export 4K block size targets.
 The target block device is thin provisioned, but sometimes thin provisioning's unmap doesnt play well if large files are deleted.
 For now, its best to create the filesystem with nodiscard options set and use fstrim for asynchronous unmapped block recovery.
+For example
+    ```
+    sudo mkfs.ext4 /dev/sda -b 4096 -E nodiscard
+    sudo mount /dev/sda /mnt -o nodiscard,noatime
+    ```

 ## Saturnring iSCSI Target Properties